cclin81922/gcp/lab-istio/tutorial.md

 SHOULD BE: sticky one

-NOTE: if not sticky one, delete then re-deploy client
+NOTE: if not sticky one, fix by either
+1. re-deploy client
+2. deploy vs.yaml

 ```bash
 kubectl delete -f dr.yaml